ntop/ntopng/doc/src/advanced_features/authentication.rst

 .. figure:: ../img/advanced_features_radius_settings.png
   :align: center
-  :alt: RADIUS Autentication Settings
+  :alt: RADIUS Authentication Settings
   :scale: 80

-  RADIUS Autentication Settings
+  RADIUS Authentication Settings

 These are the required options to setup the connection with a RADIUS authenticator: